 Rule Reference: §809.56(a)–(b)

 Boards must not collect income information or activity hours for parents who qualify for child care during Initial Job Search.
-However, Boards must collect all other eligibility information that is normally required for Low-Income child care, as outlined in .
+However, Boards must collect all other eligibility information that is normally required for low-income child care, as outlined in D-100.

-D-204.a: Three-Month Initial Job Search Period
+D-204.a: 90-Day Initial Job Search Period

-Boards must ensure that child care during Initial Job Search is limited to one initial three-month job search period (which is implemented as 90 days in the child care case management system) per family within a 12-month period.
+Boards must ensure that child care during Initial Job Search is limited to one initial 90-day job search period per family within a 12-month period.

 Boards must inform staff members that when a family is approved for Initial Job Search child care, the eligibility notification must specify that they are approved for a 12-month eligibility period.
-This 12-month period comprises an initial three-month job search period, with the remaining nine months contingent upon the parent securing employment and meeting the participation requirements.
+This 12-month period comprises an initial 90-day job search period, with the remaining nine months contingent upon the parent securing employment and meeting the participation requirements.

-Note: The family’s 12-Month Authorization period begins when the child(ren) begin care.
+Note: The family’s 12-month authorization period begins when the child or children begin care.

 Rule Reference: §809.56(c)

-Boards must ensure that eligibility continues for a total of 12 months, inclusive of the initial three-month period, if the family meets the following requirements within or by the end of the initial three months, as follows:
+Boards must ensure that eligibility continues for a total of 12 months, inclusive of the initial 90-day period, if the family meets the following requirements within or by the end of the initial 90 days, as follows:

 For a single-parent family, a family must have at least 25 hours per week of total activity participation, which must include a minimum of 12 hours per week in employment.